lchski/lucascherkewski.com/_newsletters/2019-04-14-84-thinking-frames.md

 * It does this by knitting together different sections.
 * These sections each address a different question.
 These specific questions are highly focused, but related to the overall question.

-With this frame, I can write an essay without much direction: I first find an overall question (a process guided by other thinking frames), then I break it down and get writing.
+With this frame, I can write an essay without much direction: first I find an overall question (a process guided by other thinking frames); then I break it down and get writing.

 Frames guide all our thoughts and actions.
 I’ve been slowly assembling an explicit thinking frame for how I interact with others.
 It centres around widening myself and embracing “others” (while denying the perception that they’re “other”)—[Ursula Franklin and David Whyte articulate it well](https://lucascherkewski.com/study/franklin-other-us/).